bayfrontmedia/bones/docs/services/filesystem.md

 ## Installation

-The filesystem service can be installed with the `install:service --filesystem` [console command](../usage/console.md).
+The filesystem service can be installed with the `php bones install:service --filesystem` [console command](../usage/console.md).

 Installing the filesystem service will perform the following actions: